When the Fifty Shades of Grey book was all the rage, a variety of ‘Fifty Shades’ projects started to emerge. We had an idea of our own.

-Why don’t we collect fifty stories of local gender non-conforming people, to show how much diversity there is in just one place?
+Why don’t we create a book with fifty stories of local gender non-conforming people, to show how much diversity there is in just one place?

-At the time, we wanted to call it Fifty Shades of Trans – until a friend suggested we call it Fifty Shades of Gender.
+At the time, we wanted to call it Fifty Shades of Trans – until a friend suggested we call it Fifty Shades of Gender instead.
 When we got over the fact that we wanted it to be one syllable (because we’re pedants), we agreed that they had a point 🙂

-After starting the interviews, I (Esther) thought, why not use the audios rather than just have them transcribed for the book?
+After starting the interviews, Esther thought, why not use the audios rather than just have them transcribed for the book?
 And so, the idea for the podcast was born.

 About the people behind the project

-Creator.
-Artist.
-Rebel with a cause.
+I’m a creator; an artist; a ‘rebel with a cause’.
 Budding writer and podcaster.
 Magic maker.
-Healer.
+Intuitive.
 Mother of cats.

 I’m pansexual with a hint of queer.
 I’m cisgender, and a dedicated ally to the gender-diverse.

 I used to say “I don’t do politics.”
 What I mean by that is that as a highly sensitive person and empath, I didn’t know HOW to ‘do’ politics in a way that didn’t affect my wellbeing.